Nursing, B.S.

 Upon completing the program of study in Nursing, students will:

-• Integrate nursing knowledge with the liberal arts educational foundation to care for clients across the human lifespan.
+- Integrate evidence-based nursing knowledge and a liberal arts educational foundation to provide safe, effective, and patient-centered care for individuals, families, communities, and populations across the human lifespan.

 Admission Requirements